martahedl/SC-construction-using-MSMT-CSD/README.md

 ```

 For the example data provided with the protocol,
-both the original DICOM data and all derivative data
+the original DICOM data, converted DICOMs, derivatives,
+and images generated in supplementary material
 are provided within the image at filesystem path `/data`.
 If a user wishes to use the `mrview` through the Docker container
 to visualise their own data or the results of processing thereof,
 it will be necessary to mount the corresponding filesystem locations,
-just as is done for the data preparation & execution examples above.
+just as is done for the various examples above.